What international destinations are reopening to tourists?

 PIERO CRUCIATTI / AFP via Getty Images

-Italy has been one of the destinations most affected by the pandemic, but the popular European country is eager to launch its tourism industry now that infection rates have declined.
+Italy has been one of the destinations most affected by the pandemic, but the very popular European country is eager to kick-start its tourism industry now that infection rates have declined.

 Travelers from the EU, along with the United Kingdom and the microstates and principalities of Andorra, Monaco, San Marino and the Vatican, will be able to enter without having to quarantine from June 3, in a measure that the government described as “calculated risk.”